mohamedLaabydy/Document-Assistant-RAG/README.md

 Flan-T5, on the other hand, delivered good results with the proposed questions.
 Additionally, I implemented an interactive interface using Gradio, allowing users to upload documents and pose questions interactively.

-Future improvements to the system could include testing more robust models like Mistral or Falcon and enhancing the system's efficiency when dealing with more complex documents, such as legal or technical texts.
+## Future Improvements
+Potential improvements for the system include:

+1. Testing more robust models: Incorporating advanced models such as Mistral or Falcon to enhance performance.
+2. Handling more complex documents: Improving the system's efficiency on technical or legal texts.
+3. Language-specific optimization: Adapting the system to better process French-language documents.
+Given the current limitations of the model with French, it is expected to perform with greater robustness and reliability when used in English.

 ## Requirements
 - Python 3.9 or later
 - Docker (optional, for containerized deployment)